gdhorne/data-scientists-toolbox/README.md

 Out of the gate R, RStudio, and Git are already installed as a convenience.

-Type 'http://127.0.0.1:80', or 'http://127.0.0.1' without a port number since port 80 is the default HTTP port, in the address field of a web browser to display the RStudio Server login screen.
+Type http://127.0.0.1:80, or http://127.0.0.1 without a port number since port 80 is the default HTTP port, in the address field of a web browser to display the RStudio Server login screen.
 The userid is 'dst' and the default password is 'science'.

+The data-scientists-toolbox container supports command line interaction for people with a preference for the command-line.
+For convenience the screen management utility 'screen' has been installed.

+    $ docker run -i -t -v /home/horne/Projects/datascience:/home/dst \
+        -u dst data-scientists-toolbox:0.2 \
+        sh -c "exec >/dev/tty 2>/dev/tty </dev/tty && /usr/bin/screen -s /bin/bash"

+Without a controlling TTY the screen utility would not function.

 ## Build from Scratch